vamshi0108/radius-project/README.md

 ### Important Notes

 ```
-The email which you provided to me for reference is mentioned in below specified path:
+1. The email which you provided to me for reference is mentioned in below specified path:
 radius-app\public\views\email.html

-The parsed output is stored in below path:
+2. The parsed output is stored in below path:
 radius-app\src\output\output.json

+3. For testing purpose, you can change the data in email.html and run the server to check the updated data in output.json
 ```

 ## Built With